swift-kim/flutter-tizen/doc/develop-plugin.md

 ## Publish the plugin

-You can share your plugin with other developers by publishing it on pub.dev.
-Refer to these pages for detailed instructions:
+You can share your plugin with other developers by publishing it on [pub.dev](https://pub.dev).
+You may refer to the following pages for detailed instructions.

 - [Flutter Docs: Publishing your package](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#publish)
 - [Dart Docs: Publishing packages](https://dart.dev/tools/pub/publishing)

-You can use `flutter-tizen pub` instead of `flutter pub` if `flutter` is not in your PATH.
+Note: You can use the `flutter-tizen pub` command instead of `flutter pub` if `flutter` is not in your PATH.